lgomezruiz/Java-Basic-Exercises/README.md

 # JavaExercises
-All my practical exercises with Java, both from Web Development course and the Internet
+Repository with my exercises with Java, both from Web Application Development degree and another courses.